Montainproductions/IASC-2P02/README.md

 The interactive Study Guide can be found [here](Interactive_Study_Guide.html)

+## Genealogy on computer monitors
+The point of this project was to create a Genealogy of what could of happened if certain things would of changed if parts of a technology didnt get created.
+So I decided to do two things.
+First have a brief history on what had actually happened in the real world and then give the three alternatives of history that could of happened.
+Those being as follows, If no touch screen was invented, if LCD and LED monitors were created making monitors smaller and cheap, or if both of the previous options happened at the same time where there wasent touch screen monitors or LCD/LED monitors on the market.

+The interactive Genealogy can be found [here](Interactive_Study_Guide.html)

 # Speculative Fiction
 ## May the internet be with you
 I had only gotten back from GameStop 30 minutes ago but with how long this dial up service is taking it has felt like a few hours have already passed and I might not be able to play the new Battlefront game with my friends.
 We have been waiting for this game for months ever since we saw the game trailer while the E3 show was happening on TV.
 It was amazing watching the revel trailer since both I and my dad have always loved the original movies and have wanted a newer Star Wars game since we played the first one in 2004.